SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

 Retriever in Action
 --------------------
-All of our retrievers are located in the ``components.retriever`` module.
+All of our retrievers are  subclassed from the base retriever, and they are located in the ``components.retriever`` module.
 You can skim through their implementations here: :ref:`retriever<components-retriever>`.
-Here is our toy documents and queries in any format you want:
+Currently only :class:`components.retriever.faiss_retriever.InMemoryBM25Retriever` needs to have its own ``save_to_file`` and ``load_from_file`` to avoid recomputation again.
+The ``FAISSRetriever`` will work with a database instead to store the embeddings and it alleviates the need for the retriever to deal with states saving.

+In this note, we will use the following documents and queries for demonstration:

 .. code-block:: python